zijianhuang/TraceHub/README.md

 * Extending System.Diagnostics and Essential.Diagnostics
 * Providing structured tracing and logging withou needing to change 1 line of your application codes

+You may deploy TraceHub as a standalone application to monitor traces of one or multiple ASP.NET Websites, or integrate TraceHub into existing ASP.NET Websites.

 ## Products

 ### TraceHub MVC